From Meteorologist to Data Scientist in Six Months

 “I was able to communicate actionable insights and try to drill into specific business problems that could make a measurable impact,” he said.
 “I think that that, along with the hard skills I learned, was really essential for me getting that offer and getting a job at a place that I really enjoy.
 I feel that I’m on a good track in my career.”

 You don’t need a strong science background like Isaac to become a successful data scientist.
-Check out our free Python Fundamentals course and free Introduction to Programming in R course to jumpstart your data science career.
+Sign up for a free account and start learning to jump-start your new data science career!